Mia-Mao/GlassSegmentation-PhotogrammetricModel/README.md

 ### Abstract

 The repository includes the codes used in the paper "Glass façade segmentation and repair for aerial photogrammetric 3D building models with multiple constraints".
+The main steps contain the followings.

+(1) Select the visible views.

+(2) Obtain the correspondences by projection.

+(3) Validate the correspondences.

+(4) Apply the multi-view oblique images by voting.

 ### Test